 What the council should offer you

-You must be offered accommodation that’s suitable for you and family members who normally live with you.
+If you qualify for help, the council must offer you accommodation straight away.
+The accommodation must be suitable for you and any family members who normally live with you.

 The council should consider your situation and things like if the accommodation is:

 - affordable for you - they'll take into account any salary, benefits or pensions you get and any savings you have